Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_traces/getting_started_with_traces.md

 ```sql
 SHOW PARAMETERS LIKE 'event_table' IN ACCOUNT;

 ```

-Query the memory and cpu metrics with this query, replaciung `YOUR_EVENT_TABLE` with your event table found in the previous query:
+Query the memory and cpu metrics with this query, replacing `YOUR_EVENT_TABLE` with your event table found in the previous query:

 ```sql
 SELECT *